suixinsuo/olympus-protocol/docs/B2C/OlympusIndex.md

 ```

 #### &emsp;Description
-> Investor can use this function to request withdraw certain amount of his investment.(Note: The investment will be withdraw after the index's manager execute the withdraw function.)
+> Investor can use this function to request a withdrawal of a certain amount of his investment.
+(Note: The investment will be withdrawn after the index's manager or a bot system executes the withdraw function.)

 #### &emsp;Parameters
 > amount: Amount of ETH the investor would like to withdraw.